Skip to main content

 • Gel Electrophoresis spot test tomorrow; know: properties of DNA relevant to this lab, purpose of the gel and buffer solution

-• Complete Chapter 19 summary
+• Complete Chapter 19

 • Begin Chapter 22